‘Young And The Restless’ Spoilers: Chelsea Learns The Truth, Nick Gets A Shocker

 — KingMinos777 (@KingMinos777) March 31, 2017

-Nick still can’t get past how that the cabin exploded at the right time just as he and Chelsea arrived to pick Adam up to go to the airport.
-Young and the Restless spoilers suggested that someone may have been watching for them and they staged explosion so Chelsea wouldn’t get hurt–someone that wanted Adam dead but cared deeply about Chelsea.
+Nick still can’t get past how the cabin exploded at the right time just as he and Chelsea arrived to pick Adam up to go to the airport.
+Young and the Restless spoilers suggested that someone may have been watching for them and they staged an explosion so Chelsea wouldn’t get hurt — someone that wanted Adam dead but cared deeply about Chelsea.

-On Thursday’s episode, Chloe life is turned upside down.
+On Thursday’s episode, Chloe’s life is turned upside down.
 Chelsea begs Chloe to tell her the truth about Adam’s death.
 Chelsea deserves to know how her husband died.
 She starts to feel anger towards Chloe for not giving her the closure she needs.

 Young and the Restless spoilers revealed that Chelsea demands answers just as Chloe is preparing to walk down the aisle.
-And the best part, Chloe won’t be prepared for Chelsea wrath about Adam’s death.
+And the best part, Chloe won’t be prepared for Chelsea’s wrath about Adam’s death.

 Tell me she doesn't go sailin' right out that window! #YR #NextWeek pic.twitter.com/K2KLooRp00